muckelba/poracleWiki/v4/install/manual.md

 #### MariaDB / MySQL
 Below are examples of how to create the database and user.
 Please make sure to use a [strong password](https://passwordsgenerator.net/) for the user.
 The example password is `poraclePassword`.
-If Poracle connects to the database locally, you can give it only local access rights:
+If PoracleJS connects to the database locally, you can give it only local access rights:
    ```sql
    CREATE DATABASE poracle;
    CREATE USER 'poracleuser'@'localhost' IDENTIFIED BY 'poraclePassword';